 Professor Craig Esherick came to Mason from NYU where he taught in their Master’s Sports Management program for two years.
-Previously Professor Esherick served as the vice president for Athletic Relations for CBS College Sports TV Network and is currently the Color Commentator for college basketball games.
+Previously Professor Esherick served as the vice president for Athletic Relations for CBS College Sports TV Network and still serves as a color commentator for college basketball games.
 Professor Esherick was a basketball coach for 25 years after graduating from Georgetown University with a J.D. and undergraduate finance degree.
-He is a member of the D.C.
-BAR, NASSM, and American Federation of Television and Radio Artists.
-Professor Esherick is married with two children and the author of three textbooks, numerous chapters, and articles on topics in the sports industry.
+Craig is married with two children and the author of five textbooks, numerous chapters, and articles on various topics in the sports industry.
 Professor Esherick has eight years of experience as a sport diplomat for the US Department of State, including part of the management team of the Sport Visitors Program.

-He was previously the Executive Director of Mason’s Early Identification Program.
 He is an Alum of Mason (1996) receiving his Bachelor of Arts degree in English with a minor in African-American Studies.
 In 2005 he received his Master’s degree in Counseling and Development and was recognized by the College of Education and Human Development for outstanding achievement and academic excellence.
-He also has years of experience as a Professional School Counselor in Prince William County Public Schools.
+He also has several years of experience as a Professional School Counselor in Prince William County Public Schools.

-Don Gallehr retired in June 2021 after having taught at Mason since 1966, and directed the Northern Virginia Writing Project from 1978 to 2011.
+Don Gallehr retired in June 2021 after having taught at Mason since 1966.
+He directed the Northern Virginia Writing Project from 1978 to 2011.
 His scholarly interests include the use of secularized koans in the teaching of writing, strategies for using writing to grieve the loss of a loved one, and ways to help teachers become better teachers of writing.
 He is the recipient of the David J. King Award for 2008.

-Dr. Harold A. Geller is Observatory Director and Associate Professor at George Mason University.
+Dr. Harold A. Geller is Associate Professor Emeritus, Physics and Astronomy, George Mason University.
 He is an at-large Director on the Board of the GMU Alumni Association.
 He was the GMU Observatory Director from 2007 to 2020.
 He also served as co-Investigator for the Virginia Initiative for Science Teaching and Achievement (VISTA), the largest educational grant ever awarded Mason, from 2011 through 2015.
 Since 2012 he has served as a Solar System Ambassador for the NASA Jet Propulsion Laboratory.
 In 2009 and 2010 he shared in six Telly Awards for online educational videos in association with Astrocast.TV.
 In 2008 he received the Mason Faculty Member of the Year Award.
-From 2006 to 2008 he served as the Associate Chair of the Department of Physics and Astronomy at Mason.
+From 2006 to 2008 he served as the Associate Chair of the Department of Physics and Astronomy.
 Other past achievements include President of the Potomac Geophysical Society; tour guide and lecturer with NASA Goddard Space Flight Center; producer of educational multimedia CDROMs; faculty at Northern Virginia Community College (NVCC); doctoral fellow of the State Council of Higher Education for Virginia (SCHEV); and, lecturer/operator at the Einstein Planetarium, National Air and Space Museum, Washington, DC.
-He is author of books, contributed to edited volumes, and has published over 90 papers in education, astrobiology, astrophysics, and biochemistry.
+He has authored books, contributed to edited volumes, and has published over 100 papers in education, astrobiology, astrophysics, and biochemistry.
 Dr. Geller has been interviewed or quoted in the USA Today, Washington Post, Huffington Post, The Arts and Entertainment Magazine, Astrocast TV, WTOP News Radio, News Channel 8, and The Skeptic.

 He has worked on film and television in New York and Los Angeles, and can be seen in House of Cards, TURN: Washington’s Spies, Die Hard 2, Striking Distance, and heard narrating for Discovery Channel documentaries.
 He is an Associate Professor of Theatre at George Mason University and guest lectures for The George Washington University’s Academy of Classical Acting at the Shakespeare Theatre and the Opera Studio at the University of Maryland.